by Charlotte Brontë

 St. John Rivers

 The first thing to explain about St. John Rivers is how to pronounce his first name, "St. John."
 It’s not "Saint John," although of course that’s what it means; it’s pronounced "SIN-jun."
-Don’t ask us why this is; the British have this thing about silly pronunciation.
-He’s not actually a saint, either – it’s just a weird first name – although he does think that he’s one of the elect.
-(Also, while we’re talking about names, it might be worth thinking about Jane’s two different cousins named John – John Reed and St. John Rivers – together for a moment.)
+Don’t ask us why this is; the English have this adorable accent.

 Remember, Jane Eyre ends with St. John Rivers; he’s the last character we think about, alone out there in India, missionary-ing and stuff.
 There tends to be a lot of emphasis on endings in literature, so that’s probably important.
-(See "What’s Up With the Ending?")
+(See "What’s Up With the Ending?" for details.)